lake-wg/edhoc/draft-ietf-lake-traces.md

 03
 ~~~~~~~~

-I selects its preferred cipher suite 6.
+The Initiator selects its preferred cipher suite 6.
 A single cipher suite is encoded as an int:

 ~~~~~~~~
 SUITES_I (CBOR Data Item) (1 byte)
 06
 ~~~~~~~~

-I creates an ephemeral key pair for use with the EDHOC key exchange algorithm:
+The Initiator creates an ephemeral key pair for use with the EDHOC key exchange algorithm:

 ~~~~~~~~
 Initiator's ephemeral private key